 I am very existential in terms of how I live my everyday life and what occupies my thoughts.
 These strong existential feelings are something I’ve been inclined to have since I was a kid.
 They developed through highschool and into my formal training in Philosophy in college.
-What is at the core of my work is often the response I try to maintain to the kind of despondence I might feel at times when the world feels indifferent and meaningless.
-If life may feel to me indifferent and meaningless that’s ok, but yet, there are instances in life, in personal experience day to day and in art work I experience, where, as Virginia Woolf in To the Lighthouse said, life stands still.
+What is at the core of my work is often the response I try to maintain at times when the world feels without meaning.
+But yet, there are instances in life, in personal experience day to day and in art work I experience, where, as Virginia Woolf in To the Lighthouse said, life stands still.
 It is these profound moments, which look different and feel different to everyone, that I am interested in and that keep me yearning to create.
-In creating art, I recognize that it’s ok if life is meaningless, but what is so incredible is that through creating art, I might be able to communicate to others on a level that is not often present in the superficial structures of our capitalist society, where we are concerned with production, efficiency, and measuring worth through material and monetary value.
+In creating art, I recognize that it’s ok if life does not give me direct meaning, but what is so incredible is that through creating art, I might be able to communicate to others on a level that is not often present in the superficial structures of our capitalist society, where we are concerned with production, efficiency, and measuring worth through material and monetary value.
 I hope to connect to others on a more mysterious level while simultaneously creating relevant social, political, existential meaning through the manifestation of these kinds of powerful “still” moments.
 This is my goal and why I keep creating, but I’m not sure if I’ve reached that goal yet.

 In my work, I am concerned with the consequences of being situated in a body in our current society and what this means for our experience and the struggles we face as people and as specific groups.
 Since my exploration of body politics in college, so for the past five years, I have been interested in how we are conditioned as a society and as women, specifically, to be upright, composed, and perform and present ourselves a certain way.
 In my work, I often work with the tension between horizontal and vertical movement.
 I work to discover movement on a horizontal plane that is often repressed in our culture where body customs have been formed since the development of the military along with schools and practices such as ballet.
 This is why my work is often interested in a relationship with the ground and with gravity in contrast to our desire to reach up and up and present ourselves up and up, and it is why I have been so influenced by Noguchi Taiso workshops with LUDUS instructor Mari Osanai.
 Working with my performers, I often give them directions and propositions through exercises to generate movement and material.
 They are integral to this process and I am always interested in how my specific personal interests translate to them through their bodies, since they have a more rigorous practice with their dance and movement practice than I do as a director.
 This collaboration has been essential to my discoveries.